threeofme/tg2ren-twp/README.md

 * The divehouse was unable to use the sales counter for smuggled goods.
 It is now enabled.

+* The working hours of some professions were reduced.
+I'll check the balancing of these changes later, just seemed right to give these guys some leisure time and sleep.
+    - Brewer:  10--24
+	- Priest:   9--21
+	- Cocotte: 12-- 2
+	- Medic:    8--22
+	- Banker:   6--20
+	- Juggler:  9--21

 ## TWP 0.95.2 ##

 This version improves the sales counter and balance sheets for workshops.
 It also introduces some major changes to the rogue class.